kranthiyelaboina/uep/README.md

 **2. What Makes UniEngineer Unique?**

-- **First AI-Integrated Engineering Platform**: We are the **first platform** to integrate advanced AI models to improve project management efficiency.
+- **First AI-Integrated Engineering Platform**: We are the **first platform** to integrate advanced AI models like GPTX Neo & BERT to improve project management efficiency.
 Our AI models predict project delays, suggest task optimizations, and ensure resource allocation is always at its best.

 - **Real-Time, AI-Driven Collaboration**: Engineers across all disciplines (civil, mechanical, electrical, etc.) can collaborate on the same project simultaneously.
 Our platform provides **real-time synchronization** with instant updates, creating an experience **no other tool has matched**.